QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

     vm.addVMEventCB(pyqbdi.EXEC_TRANSFER_CALL, transfertcbk, ctx)

-When combine the python snippet with PyQBDIPreload, the call to the libc library is displayed.
+Using this snippet with PyQBDIPreload prints the libc calls.

 .. code:: text